-Adderall Detox Treatment: First Step on the Road to Recovery
+Adderall Detox Treatment: First Step to Recovery

-The Importance of A Medically-Supervised Adderall Detox Treatment
+The Importance of A Medically-Supervised Adderall Detox

 Breaking Adderall addiction can be extremely difficult, even dangerous.
 That’s why choosing the right detoxification treatment is vital to a patient's safety and the successful start of a rehab and recovery program.
 It should not be attempted at home!
 Our in-patient program includes:

 - A customized treatment plan with IV-based medication to safely treat withdrawal symptoms

 - Monitoring 24/7 with cardiac telemetry and video technology by nurses and technicians.

 - Attention to the patient's overall comfort with upscale private rooms, HDTV, Wifi and personal massage.

 Learn more about the Gallus Detox Method

 "This was a great detox.
 I had a great experience...In the past the detox clinics were either unbearable or they loaded me up so much that I was far more drugged up than before.
 The way Dr. Gallus handled my situation was perfect..." - Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 Adderall is a prescription drug primarily used to treat Attention Deficit Hyperactivity Disorder (ADHD) or narcolepsy, a condition that involves falling asleep uncontrollably, and at unusual times.
 It increases concentration, boosts energy levels, and fights off fatigue.
 Here is how it works: the drug releases neurological chemicals that stimulate interaction between neurons, allowing a person to think more fluidly.
 In addition, it affects heart rate, blood pressure, breathing and metabolism.